On singular Hilbert schemes of points: Local structures and tautological sheaves: Local properties of Hilbert schemes

-In this section we study certain properties of the singularities encountered in this paper. \begin{proposition} $\Spec(A_{\lambda_{121}})$ is normal, Gorenstein, and has only rational singularities. \end{proposition} \begin{proof} The first two properties follows from the general fact that Grassmannians with respect to Plücker imbeddings are arithmetically normal and arithmetically Gorenstein (e.g. \cite[\S 6.3 \& \S 7.5]{LB15}).
-More explicitly, we have a regular sequence $a,c,d,e,g,h,f+m+q,i+p+r,j+l+n$ for the ring (see \ref{eq-ideal-J121})
+\begin{proof} The first two properties follow from the general fact that Grassmannians with respect to Pl\"ucker embeddings are arithmetically normal and arithmetically Gorenstein (see, \textit{e.g.}, \cite[Sections~6.3 and~7.5]{LB15}).
+More explicitly, we have a regular sequence $a,c,d,e,g,h,f+m+q,i+p+r,j+l+n$ for the ring (see~\eqref{eq-ideal-J121})

 The annihilator of the maximal ideal $P=(a, c, d, e, f, g, h, i, j, l, m, n, p, q, r)$ in